VamshidharReddyR/CI-CD/Shared Libraries in Jenkins/Shared Libraries in Jenkins.md

 **1. What are Shared Libraries in Jenkins?**

-Jenkins Shared Libraries are reusable Groovy scripts that can be used across multiple Jenkins pipelines.
+Jenkins Shared Librarisable Groovy scripts that can be used across multiple Jenkins pipelines.
 These libraries help in maintaining modularity, reducing redundancy, and standardizing CI/CD pipelines across different projects.
 Instead of duplicating code in each Jenkinsfile, you can extract common logic into a shared library and use it in multiple pipelines.

 **2. Why Use Shared Libraries?**